CapStoneError404/AmazonHandMade/README.md

 The documentation is here: https://firebase.google.com/docs/functions/get-started

-Badically, to get set up, do the following:
+Basically, to get set up, do the following:
 ```
 npm install -g firebase-tools
 firebase login